As a kid, there was nothing I hated hearing about more than the Blizzard of 1978.

 But in just a few hours a massive storm moved north, dropping the temperature and turning the rain into snow.
 Ohio Governor James A. Rhodes declared a state of emergency.
 6,000 Ohioans were trapped in their cars.
 The National Guard was called in.

 Over the course of the next few days, the city, state, and region had to dig out from feet of snow.
 The Ohio State University was closed for two days, as well as several local businesses.

 Sean, I didn't live in Indiana then. lived on the outskirts of Toledo,OH & our yard backed up to a golf course. that's our swimming pool buried, & the 8 foot course fence.
 I remember it well.
 I was grounded for ? until the snow melted.
 Beat that. ??? pic.twitter.com/nbdFhcYaIK

 — DawgPoundHound (@DawgPoundHound) January 22, 2018

 Long gone are my childhood dreams for a blizzard like that infamous one 40+ years ago.
-We haven’t seen another quite like it, although we had some pretty impressive ice storms when I was in high school.
+We haven’t seen another quite like it, although we have had some pretty impressive snow and ice storms over the years.

-After the relatively snowless winter we’ve been having, I’ve decided that I would rather hear 100 more stories about that storm than experience one half as voracious myself.
+After the frigid, snowy storm we had in December, which wasn’t even close to the Blizzard of 1978’s total snowfall, I’ve decided that I would rather hear 100 more stories about that storm than experience one myself.